troii/Rudeltippen/README.md

 Step 3
 ------------------

-Follow the Section ['Front-end HTTP server' on the Play Framework Documentation][9] to set up your Fron-end HTTP Server with Rudeltippen.
+Follow the section ['Front-end HTTP server' on the Play Framework Documentation][9] to set up your Fron-end HTTP Server with Rudeltippen.

 > By default Rudeltippen runs on Port 1904.
-If you need to change this, you'll find the Port Configuration in application.conf 'Server configuration'.
+If you need to change this, you'll find the port configuration in application.conf 'Server configuration'.

 Step 4
 ------------------